Chris-Vicks/Birth_Rate/README.md

 # Data Inquiry:

 According to the dataset, one of the questions I asked myself was; At the highest levels of education are the birth rates increasing? and for anecdotal inquiry at what age are they having babies?
-The age is a summarized field as the average age of mother, though I used it as a snapshot it was not my major hypothesis.
+The age is a summarized field as the average age of the mother, though I used it as a snapshot it was not my major hypothesis.
 I was looking for the trend in the US birth rate, the relationship between education level and birth rate, and whether people are deciding to have babies later in life based on education level.

 # Project Value: